fehersanyi-bitrise/app-info/README.md

 Build number / Version code
 App icon file path

-use of the aapt2 sdk tool
+use of the aapt sdk tool